HuaNgo3979/The-Party-Expert/the-party-expert-db/sql/README.md

 # SQL scripts

-Reconstructed from the project reports so the repo runs out of the box. **Please verify each script against your own working `.sql` files** — screenshots can hide small details.
+Reconstructed from the project reports so the repo runs out of the box.

 Two things were cleaned up for a public repo:
 1. The `s3863887.` schema prefix was removed, so scripts run in any database you select